 Your dentist is the only person who can officially diagnose bruxism and create the appropriate dental guard to fit your mouth.
 A dentist can also detect existing damages resulting from teeth grinding and help address these issues.
 It might seem easy to ignore teeth grinding, but over time it’s sure to lead to dental issues that are costly and painful to fix.
 Proactive dental care is more affordable and a wise investment in your smile.

 Ready to stop damaging your teeth every night with teeth grinding?
-Schedule your appointment with us today.
+Schedule your appointment with our dental office in St. John's today.